Professional Licensure Disclosure Statement

 For more information on a state-by-state basis, see Professional Licensure by State: Nursing.
 For more information on a state-by-state basis for the Family Nurse Practitioner (FNP) program, see Professional Licensure by State: FNP.

-Xavier University prepares students for an Ohio Occupational Therapy license as graduates of the program, entry-level doctorate (Accreditation Status granted by ACOTE), will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT) www.nbcot.org.
+Xavier University prepares students for an Ohio Occupational Therapy license as the entry-level doctorate program is Accredited by the American Council for Occupational Therapy Education (ACOTE®).
+Graduates of the Program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).